wrmack/helios-server-docs/docs/inst_virtualbox.md

-# Walk-through of installing Ben Adida's Helios on Ubuntu 20.10
+# Walk-through of installing Ben Adida's Helios Election System on Ubuntu 20.10

 - (optional) install VSCode or VSCodium for editing code, having an integrated terminal
 - check python3 is installed with Ubuntu and, if not, install it